JulienOza/Simple-React-Vite-Express-fullstack-template/README.md

 # Simple React Vite & Express fullstack template

-This minimal fullstack template is using :
+ My own minimal fullstack template for personnal projects purposes.
+ Feel free to fork and personnalize it at your convenience.

 ## Stack